 The CGG program supports genomic resources for the DCI: Genomics encompasses a set of enabling high throughput methods that enable the work of researchers throughout the DCI.
 A particular strength of the CGG program is the genomics expertise that resides in the program.
 Several members, including Drs.
 Dave, Hsu, Dressman, Owzar, Katsanis, and Gregory are highly experienced in cancer genomics and have broad collaborations within the program and with other programs that enable the DCI community to use these cutting edge tools.
 Thus, genomics expertise is disseminated to all DCI members through the focus groups and program-wide activities.

 The program is led by Drs.
-Sandeep Dave and Mariano A. Garcia-Blanco (Co-Directors).
+Sandeep Dave and Simon Gregory (Co-Directors).
 Drs.
-Dave and Garcia-Blanco organize all program wide activities.
+Dave and Gregory organize all program wide activities.
 In close collaboration with Dr. Kastan, Drs.
-Dave and Garcia-Blanco have re-invigorated this program by merging two pre-existing programs, re-evaluating the membership, identifying the leadership for focus groups, and recruiting new faculty to Duke and the DCI.
+Dave and Gregory have re-invigorated this program by merging two pre-existing programs, re-evaluating the membership, identifying the leadership for focus groups, and recruiting new faculty to Duke and the DCI.

 Aim #1: Foster interactions and collaborations around cancer genetics and genomics in the DCI.